 Therapy in German language; couples' work (includes family members, friends or work colleagues); issues around multi-ethnicity/migration/sense of belonging; distress regarding infertility and bonding difficulties in pregnancy or after birth (individual and couples' work); post-natal depression.

-I charge £70-£80 per hour.
+I charge £70 per hour.
 The first session lasts one full hour and subsequent sessions are of 50 minutes duration.
-Couples' sessions are for a full hour's duration and cost £80 for weekly, and £120 for fortnightly attendance.
+Couples' sessions are of a full hour's duration and cost £80 for weekly, and £120 for fortnightly attendance.

 I have worked with a variety of diverse backgrounds and I offer psychotherapy in English as well as German language.

 My practice in London Bridge ("Number 42") is based at 42 Borough High Street.
 It is almost opposite London Bridge Tube and only 5 mins walk away from London Bridge rail.